apocas/restai/README.md

 - **Projects**: There are multiple types of agents (projects), each with its own features. ([rag](https://github.com/apocas/restai?tab=readme-ov-file#rag), [ragsql](https://github.com/apocas/restai?tab=readme-ov-file#ragsql), [inference](https://github.com/apocas/restai?tab=readme-ov-file#inference), [vision](https://github.com/apocas/restai?tab=readme-ov-file#vision), [router](https://github.com/apocas/restai?tab=readme-ov-file#router), [agent](https://github.com/apocas/restai?tab=readme-ov-file#agent))
 - **Users**: A user represents a user of the system.
 It's used for authentication and authorization (basic auth).
 Each user may have access to multiple projects.
 - **LLMs**: Supports any public LLM supported by LlamaIndex.
 Which includes any local LLM supported by Ollama, LiteLLM, etc.
 - **VRAM**: Automatic VRAM management.
-RestAI will manage the VRAM usage, automatically loading and unloading models as needed and requested.
+Local image generators are run in a separate process, which allows for better resource management.
 - **API**: The API is a first-class citizen of RestAI.
 All endpoints are documented using [Swagger](https://apocas.github.io/restai/).
 - **Frontend**: There is a frontend available at [restai-frontend](https://github.com/apocas/restai-frontend)